Cal Raleigh Player Props: Mariners vs. Twins

-On Tuesday, Cal Raleigh (.364 on-base percentage in past 10 games, 57 points above season-long percentage) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+Cal Raleigh and his .382 on-base percentage over his past 10 games (74 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Minnesota Twins and Joe Ryan on July 26 at 1:10 PM ET.

-He reached base in his only plate appearance in his last game against the Twins.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Twins.

 Cal Raleigh Game Info & Props vs. the Twins